-- Develop watershed-based plans that identify the most pressing environmental issues affecting each watershed and solutions that address the issues, regardless of political jurisdiction and funding source; - Create long-term partnerships among stakeholders in each watershed and across the regions to maximize effectiveness of project implementation and funding efforts; and - Provide a screening tool to evaluate the project priorities of these watershed plans for potential funding by the communities, the FDEP, the FWC, the NFWF, and the Gulf Coast Restoration Council (TNC 2014).
+- Develop watershed-based plans that identify the most pressing environmental issues affecting each watershed and solutions that address the issues, regardless of political jurisdiction and funding source; - Create long-term partnerships among stakeholders in each watershed and across the regions to maximize effectiveness of project implementation and funding efforts; and

+• Provide a screening tool to evaluate the project priorities of these watershed plans for potential funding by the communities, the FDEP, the FWC, the NFWF, and the Gulf Coast Ecosystem Restoration Council (TNC 2014).

-The plan developed for the Apalachicola to St. Marks watersheds, including the St. Marks River and Apalachee Bay watershed, identifies 13 projects to address seven major actions (TNC 2014):
+The plan developed for the Apalachicola to St. Marks watersheds identifies 11 projects to address four major actions (TNC 2014):

-- Protect, restore, create and/or manage natural habitat and resources and increase buffer areas;

-- Increase cooperation and coordination for management, monitoring, funding, implementation, outreach, and enforcement;

-- Reduce impacts to groundwater and ensure adequate fresh water availability;
+- Protect, restore, create and/or manage natural habitat and resources and increase buffer areas; - Increase cooperation and coordination for management, monitoring, funding, implementation, outreach, and enforcement; - Reduce impacts to groundwater and ensure adequate fresh water availability; and - Reduce sedimentation.

-- Reduce and treat stormwater;

-- Reduce nutrient loading;

-- Reduce sedimentation; and

-- Increase economic diversification.